rajsrivastava1801/lending-club-case-study/README.md

 - Analyze consumer and loan attributes.
 - Identify patterns and correlations that indicate potential defaults.
 - Provide insights that can guide the company's lending strategies.

+## Conclusion
+-Debt-To-Income (DTI) Ratio is directly proportional -Loan Grades and sub-grades is directly proportional -Loan Terms (Tenure) of 60 months is riskier than 30 months.
+-Loan Purpose, specifically small business seems to be risky.
+-Interest Rate group is also directly proportional

 ## Installation